JHU-CLSP/turking-bench/README.md

 Additionally the templates contain variables to be filled in by input instances maintained in `batch.csv` files.

+**Where can I see the tasks?**
+You can see the instructions for each task [here](mturk.html).
+Note, in this visualization, the variables are not filled in with any variables.
+During the evaluation, the variables are filled in with the input instances.
+We have prepared the necessary scripts for simulating the interaction with the templates (see below).

 Task schema
 ---
 TODO